isfopo/scoop-bucket/README.md

 1. **Automatic Trigger**: When a new release is published, the workflow automatically triggers
 2. **Manual Trigger**: You can also manually trigger the workflow and specify a tag
-3. **Simplified Payload**: Only sends version, repo, and run_id - the bucket fetches release details automatically
+3. **Simplified Payload**: Only sends owner, repo, and version - the bucket fetches release details automatically
 4. **Asset Detection**: The bucket automatically finds the Windows amd64 asset and calculates its hash
 5. **Direct Commits**: Changes are committed directly to the main branch (no pull requests)